blog posts

 How security has changed in the World of cloud computing

-Open doesn’t mean insecure or unsafety
+Open doesn’t mean insecure or unsafe.

-Most organizations have moved beyond fears of open source, and have enthusiastically embraced letting developers consume and ship open-source code.
+Most organizations have moved beyond fears of open source and have enthusiastically embraced letting developers consume and ship open-source code.
 We’re the first to applaud that, but with a note of caution.

 Trust, but confirm